General Points

 Court Usage

 Club sessions, official coaching sessions and competition matches take priority over casual play.
 Details of coaching sessions are available from the club website and notice board, timing of club competition matches will be shown on the calendar on the front door of the clubhouse.
-Due to COVID 19 pandemic, courts must be pre-booked via the club website, using the online booking system.
+At all other times, members may simply turn and play.
 We expect all members to act fairly with regards to court usage.

 Coaching